aliterc/aliterc.github.io/index.md

 2017 | [Wong Yong and Zhu Chen](https://www.behance.net/allenenterbreak) | Monthly cartoon in digital color.
 Oringinal story. #CocaCola #triple
 2017 | [家常菜组图](https://www.youtube.com/user/CovelNeptune/videos) | Illustrations.
 I can't use a mouse to draw in Illustrator.
 I appraoched soome CocaCola staff and told them about my idea of selling the drinks, CocaCola + Chinese food. #CocaCola
 2018 | Wong Yong and Zhu Chen | Weekly magazine containing a novel, some news and a recipe.
 It has been printed out sometimes with HD image ads. #CocaCola #triple
-2018 | 我是杨澜图 | I took a picture of myself with a bottle of water as an ad.
+2018 | porc et riz | French translation of Chinese recipes.
+You could find more. #CocaCola 2018 | 我是杨澜图 | I took a picture of myself with a bottle of water as an ad.
 It later became a drawing of Lu Han with the bottle of water on my notebook. #CocaCola
+2020 | [红衣汽水图](https://flickr.com/photos/192540500@N04/51308379283/) | I took a picture of myself with a bottle of drink as an ad.
+It later became a drawing of myself with the bottle of drink. #CocaCola
 2018 | [男人铁板图](https://aliterc.github.io/images/2016/2019_watercolor.jpg)| A Russian I suppose cooks and drinks.
 Watercolor with anatomy. #human This is how the a photo became a A4 size drawing on the back of a print paper.
 I remember it was not a A4 paper but a larger drawing paper I bought from a print shop.
 I later even gave it a plastic layer for protection.
 It has the idea that Russia could give some water to China from its lakes. #CocaCola
 2019 | 麻婆豆腐| A Ching recipe.
 I photoed it with a CocaCola product. #CocaCola #recette 2020 | [猪肉汽水图](https://flickr.com/photos/192540500@N04/51309188325/) | Chinese food.
 I spent a summer developing recipes. #CocaCola I am not doing a cooking show.
 I tasted nearly all of CocaCola prodcuts to try to match a wine with a dish, like Ken could do.
 Some say CocaCola is red wine, some say it's vinegar.